Twisted Morava K-theory and connective covers of Lie groups: Computations in Morava K-theory and (variations on) its twists

-\begin{remark} It is worth noting that the maps in this short exact sequence are precisely the maps induced by maps $F\to E\to B$ defining the connected cover.
+\begin{remark} It is worth noting that the maps in the short exact sequence \eqref{eq:klw} are precisely the maps induced by maps $F\to E\to B$ defining the connective cover.
 While it is not explicitly mentioned in the statement of this theorem in \cite{KLW}, examination of the proof and the results upon which it relies (\cite[Theorem ~4.2]{KLW}\cite[Proposition~2.0.1]{RWY}) makes it clear.
 This fact is crucial to some of our computations in later sections. \end{remark}

 To deal with base spaces outside of the range specified by Theorem \ref{th:klw bo}, we will need another exact sequence.